zcipod/terraform_study/README.md

 #### Backend

 The tfstate file is sensitive.
 If you run this project locally, please keep it save.

+If you don't declare a backend in your project, the state will be saved locally by default.
+So if you run the command on your computer, the file will be saved into the project directory.

+Note: if you run the project on Github Actions without declaring a backend, the state would be lost, because GitHub Actions are executed in temporary environment.

 Backend is used to store the tfstate file, including "aws/s3", "gcp/gcs", "azurerm", "terraform cloud" and so on.